 The Personal Banking division ("Personal Banking") comprises three departments: the Branch Network, the Customer Service Centre and Leasing (vehicle and equipment financing).
-Personal Banking has two support units: the Debt Management Advisory Centre and Business Solutions.
+Personal Banking has two support units: the and Business Solutions and the Business development.

 Personal Banking provides individuals and small and medium-sized enterprises ("SMEs") in rural areas with general and specialised banking services.
 Financing of vehicles, equipment and machinery is provided through the Leasing department.